How to Install Patio Pavers

 Knowing how to install patio pavers is a great way to transform your exterior spaces.
 An outdoor space made with patio pavers can withstand heavy foot traffic and needs little maintenance.
 You can choose stone, travertine, brick or concrete pavers for your patio.
 They are also a good choice for a walkway, pool deck or other outdoor space.

 Laying pavers is a DIY project that takes about one weekend to complete.
-When you're building a patio, you'll make layers using these materials:
+For your patio paver installation project, you'll make layers using these materials:

 Use a tape measure to find the square footage of the area where you'll lay the patio.
 That will help you figure out how many stone patio pavers and how much paver base and paver sand you'll need.
 For example, for an area that measures 60 square feet, you’ll need about 60 12-inch x 12-inch paver stones.